AIMS-Ghana/python-course/_topic/01/running.md

 projects, so we will be using it as part of the course.
 However, we won't go into details, since it's a lot of extra work for this level of coding.

+## Project Advice

+The project assignments both entail programs run from the command line, that receive arguments.
+You should now know how to at least draft that part of the problem.